Persicaria odorata

-Persicaria odorata, with common names Vietnamese coriander, rau răm, laksa leaf, Vietnamese cilantro, phak phai, praew leaf, hot mint, Cambodian mint and Vietnamese mint, is a herb whose leaves are used in Southeast Asian and Northeast Indian cooking.
+Persicaria odorata is a species of flowering plant in the knotweed family, Polygonaceae.
+It is sometimes referred to by the common names Vietnamese coriander, rau răm (from Vietnamese), laksa leaf (calque from Malay daun laksa), Vietnamese cilantro, phak phai (from Thai: ผักแพว), praew leaf, hot mint, Cambodian mint and Vietnamese mint, is an herb whose leaves are used in Southeast Asian and Northeast Indian cooking.

-Vietnamese coriander is not related to the mints, nor is it in the mint family Lamiaceae, but its general appearance and fragrance are reminiscent of them.
+But despite its other name, Vietnamese coriander is unrelated to the mints, nor is it in the mint family Lamiaceae, but its general appearance and fragrance are reminiscent of them.
+It is also not closely related to coriander (family Apiaceae).
 Persicaria is in the family Polygonaceae, collectively known as "smartweeds" or "pinkweeds".
+The similarities in the tastes and smells between Persicaria and coriander and mint may be an example of convergent evolution.

+Distribution

+It is native to Cambodia, China (North-Central, South-Central and Southeast), Hainan, Japan, Korea, Laos, Malaysia, Myanmar, the Ryukyu Islands, Taiwan, Thailand, and Vietnam.

 Food uses

-Primarily the leaf is identified with Vietnamese cuisine, where it is commonly eaten fresh in salads (including chicken salad) and in raw gỏi cuốn, as well as in some soups such as canh chua and bún thang, and stews, such as fish kho tộ.
+The leaf is primarily associated with Vietnamese cuisine, where it is commonly eaten fresh in salads (including chicken salad) and in raw gỏi cuốn, as well as in some soups such as canh chua and bún thang, and stews, such as fish kho tộ.
 It is also popularly eaten with trứng vịt lộn (fertilized duck egg).

-However, in Malaysia, Singapore and Indonesia, the shredded leaf is an essential ingredient of the popular laksa dish, a spicy noodle soup, so much so that the leaf is commonly referred to as "laksa leaf" (daun laksa).
-The Malays called the leaves 'daun kesum' and is used in Malaysia for the dishes nasi kerabu and asam pedas.
+In Malaysia, Singapore and Indonesia the shredded leaf is an essential ingredient of several variations of laksa, a spicy noodle soup, so much so that the leaf is commonly nicknamed "laksa leaf" (daun laksa).
+The leaves are otherwise known in Malay and Indonesian as daun kesum and used in dishes like nasi kerabu and asam pedas.